gobeyondidentity/customer-docs/docs/contribute/style-guide.md

   |  | instead of “check that” or “verify that”  |

 - Use “confirm” in cases where the reader has already been told to do something, and you’re now reminding them.

+### Avoid "Once you've"

+You can refer to an earlier step to reinforce the order of the steps.

+- For progress within a series of steps, use the phrase “When you’ve” or “After you’ve.”
+Avoid using “Once you’ve.”

+- For progress between tasks, begin a section with “Now that you’ve” or “After you’ve” (referring back to the previous action or step).

 ## Images and screenshots